I’m Jonas Ellison. And that’s my little girl, Rory, on the right (your right). We’re both a bit older now, but not much else has changed…

 I like listening to indie folk, pop grass, and roots-rock music.
 And Bach.
 Because I’m Lutheran.

-I’m a big fan of fire - as long as it’s controlled - from a candle flicker to a raging bonfire.
+I’m a big fan of fire - as long as it’s controlled.
+Anywhere from a candle flicker to a raging bonfire will do.

 I’m of Danish descent and am a purveyor of all things hygge.